UAE's Masdar launches facility to produce 1GW of uninterrupted renewable energy

 "How can we power a world that never sleeps with energy sources that do?
 How can we transform renewable resources into reliable power?
 Today…we have an answer," Al Jaber said before announcing the project.

+It is expected to cover 90 square kilometres (34.75 square miles) in "the desert of Abu Dhabi" and cost around $6 billion, he said, adding it will be "equity and project finance debt funded."

+The facility "is just the beginning for more projects here and in the region, where we can unlock the full potential of solar," the UAE energy minister Suhail al-Mazrouei told the public at a summit taking place in the same Abu Dhabi venue.

-Al Jaber said that the rapid growth of energy-hungry applications like ChatGPT could lead to a 250% increase in power demand by 2050, reaching 35,000 GW.
-This highlights the need for diverse energy sources to meet the unprecedented demand, he added.
+Earlier on Tuesday, Al Jaber had said that the rapid growth of energy-hungry applications like ChatGPT could lead to a 250% increase in energy demand by 2050, reaching 35,000 GW.
+This highlights the need for diverse power sources to meet the unprecedented demand, he added.

-(Reporting by Maha El Dahan and Federico Maccioni; Writing by Jana Choukeir, Editing by Christopher Cushing and Sonia Cheema)
+(Reporting by Maha El Dahan and Federico Maccioni; Writing by Jana Choukeir, Editing by Christopher Cushing, Sonia Cheema and Louise Heavens)